DICOM vs PACS: Benefits and Differences in Medical Imaging

 Storage and Accessibility

-A significant difference between DICOM and PACS is their approach to storage and accessibility.
+A significant difference between DICOM and PACS lies in their approaches to storage and accessibility.

 DICOM doesn’t store imaging data itself.
 Instead, it ensures image transmission from one system to another in a format that retains its quality and metadata.